About Us

 Approach

-Climate Access is engaging the public as partners in developing and implementing solutions that address the climate crisis and meet the needs of Americans including those most impacted by the impacts of climate change and the transition to clean energy and low-carbon economies.
-Climate Access does this through the creation and testing of new communication and engagement strategies in partnership with nonprofits and government agencies that draw from research and best practices in the field and by increasing the capacity of a diverse range of messengers to apply what’s working in their outreach efforts via a 4,500 member plus learning network representing nonprofit, government, academic, community, health, youth Indigenous and other leaders.
+Climate Access is a U.S. based organization that serves a global membership in close partnership with our Canadian-based sister organization, Re.Climate.
+Climate Access engages the public as partners in developing and implementing solutions that address the climate crisis and meet the needs of communities including those most impacted by the impacts of climate change and the transition to clean energy and low-carbon economies.
+Climate Access does this through the creation and testing of new communication and engagement strategies in partnership with nonprofits and government agencies that draw from research and best practices in the field and by increasing the capacity of a diverse range of messengers to apply what’s working in their outreach efforts via a 4,000 member plus learning network representing nonprofit, government, academic, community, health, youth Indigenous and other leaders.

 Climate Access has a long track record overcoming pervasive barriers to action and political divides by creating and amplifying values-based frames and narratives and inclusive engagement campaigns.
 Whether working on local, regional, state, national or international issues, we focus on making climate change relatable and generating the social capital needed for change from the community level up.